CanDIG/canarie_rdm_2018/text/03_scoring_criteria.md

 interact with Minio, but with a Data Object Service (DOS), with an API being developed by the GA4GH.
-All access to genomic data through this service - and to clinical/phenotypic metadata as well - must be authorized in a consistent and auditable fasion.
-CanDIG is refactoring authorization out into a single service, managed by a policy engine [Casbin](http://casbin.org); in Activity 3.3, CHORD will extend this service to enable the wider range of finer-grained authorization needed for the broader range of data sets targetted by CHORD.
+All access to genomic data through this service - and to clinical/phenotypic metadata as well - must be authorized in a consistent and auditable fashion.
+CanDIG is refactoring authorization out into a single service, managed by a policy engine [Casbin](http://casbin.org); in Activity 3.3, CHORD will extend this service to enable the wider range of finer-grained authorization needed for the broader range of data sets targeted by CHORD.

 Externally facing services are being developed in an API-first